brogand93/MoodleFUSE/README.rst

 Uploading and downloading files from Moodle can take time for lecturers and students because it first involves logging into a web interface and uploading files individually.

-MoodleFUSE would aim to provide a way to sync local files to a Moodle filesystem over a network.
+MoodleFUSE would aim to provide a simplified way to sync Moodle resources to a local filesystem.
-MoodleFUSE watches a designated folder on the system waiting for changes or modifications.
+MoodleFUSE watches the local Moodle filesystm waiting for changes or modifications.
-When a change is detected (Addition / deletion / modification) MoodleFUSE performs the corresponding operation to the remote Moodle file.
+When a change is detected (addition / deletion / modification) MoodleFUSE performs the corresponding operation to the remote Moodle file.
 Similarly MoodleFUSE will download assignments automatically onto the local filesystem after the deadline for the assignment has passed grading of the assignments can be performed locally by adding grades to an auto generated CSV file.